the-nidhogg/games/README.md

 =====

 finished games:
-  Most of the games (almost all of them) work with pygame.
+  Most of the games (almost all of them) will work with pygame.